Matomo Analytics

 bun --version

-This command should return the installed version of Bun, confirming that the installation was successful.
+This should print the installed Bun version, confirming the installation was successful.

-For more details and usage guidelines, you can always check the official Bun documentation.
+For more details, see the official Bun documentation.

 Written by Dennis Smink